pbrunier/node-red-contrib-dyson-purelink/README.md

+# In need of maintainer

+Since I stopped using Node-RED for my main home automation needs, I can no longer maintain this project.
+Please let me know if you want to take over this project.
+In the mean time I will try to fix bugs when they pop up.
+No guarantees that I will.

 # Node RED dyson pure link

 This Node RED module can control dyson purifier. (tested with dyson hot&cool pure link)